wikimedia/ws-export/README.md

 This tool is split into indeptendant parts :
 * utils : api to interact with Wikisource and others thinks
 * book : export tool in many formats like epub.
-* opds : an OPDS generator witch link to the book generator

 The tools can be used form two way :
 * http in the http folder